ocrmypdf/OCRmyPDF/docs/docker.rst

 Using the Docker image on the command line
 ==========================================

-**Unlike typical Docker containers**, in this mode we are using the OCRmyPDF Docker container is intended to be emphemeral – it runs for one OCR job and then terminates, just like a command line program.
-We are using Docker as a way of delivering an application, not a server.
+**Unlike typical Docker containers**, in this section the OCRmyPDF Docker container is emphemeral – it runs for one OCR job and terminates, just like a command line program.
+We are using Docker to deliver an application (as opposed to the more conventional case, where a Docker container runs as a server).

 To start a Docker container (instance of the image):